rokath/trice/docs/TriceUserGuide.md

 ####  2.5.6. <a name='Limitations'></a>Limitations

 - The maximum parameter count per trice is 12.
-- Each trice must fit into a single line.
+- Each trice must fit into a single line in trice versions before v0.61.0.
   - Not ok before v0.61.0:

     ```c